Nix and NixOS

 directory in the shell.

-When working in nix-ified projects (where you find a flake.nix
+When working in nix-ified projects (where you find a flake.nix) its best to

 project directly drop into Nix development shell.